whatever4711/rpi-cluster-demo/loadbalancing_with_haproxy/README.md

 - Setup Haproxy, consul-template and registrator:

-  `docker-compose -f loadbalancing-infrastructure.yml up -d`
+  `docker-compose -p infrastructure -f loadbalancing-infrastructure.yml up -d`

+- Create Docker overlay network and connect HAproxy to overlay network

+  `docker network create --driver overlay apps` `docker network connect apps infrastructure_haproxy_1`

 - Start some webservers, distributed on cluster nodes:

-  `docker-compose -f loadbalancing-applications.yml scale demo-hostname=X`
+  `docker-compose --x-networking --x-network-driver overlay -p apps -f loadbalancing-applications.yml scale demo-hostname=X`

   with `X` as the number of webservers.
 Note that as of today the Docker daemon can only handle up to 30 containers on one Raspberry Pi by default.
 Thus `X` should be 30 times the number of your RPis at max.